core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 * The client knows all current CoAP servers that are members of the CoAP group; and, for each group member, the client's cache currently stores a fresh response.

 How the client in the case above determines the CoAP servers that are currently members of the CoAP group is out of scope for this document.
-It may be, for example, via a group manager server, or by monitoring group joining protocol exchanges.
+It may be, for example, via a Group Manager, or by monitoring group joining protocol exchanges.

 For caching at proxies, the freshness model defined in {{I-D.ietf-core-groupcomm-proxy}} can be used.